Wanna write a sales page that gets your people to buy without second-guessing?

 Minimize their thinking and processing time by only giving them ONE offer.

-You need to make sure that you use the same words and phrases they use, and place them throughout your sales page copy.
+You need to make sure you use the same words and phrases they use and place them throughout your sales page copy.

 Let THEM write your copy for you, in a way.

 Try not to change their original words unless you absolutely have to.

 This tip is crucial because, in order for them to feel a connection with your copy, they need to feel as if they’re reading their journal.

 By using their own words, you’ll join the conversation already happening in their head.
 Your sales page will be a mirror.